Extermination (video game): Plot

 Dennis and Cindy deduce that the bacterium is susceptible to cold.
 The cold itself will not actually destroy it, rather preserve it in a state of cryogenic suspension.
 However, if the master strain (Origin) were to be destroyed, the strain would die out on its own.
-Cindy checks her computer and tells Dennis that the HO213 requires a certain temperature in order to be incubated.
+HO213 requires a certain temperature in order to be incubated.
 The infested water heading towards the coolant is where Major Madigan and his team is heading.
 Their goal was to sabotage the coolant reactor, letting H0213 freeze out to temporarily buy time.
 Dennis rushes to his team's aid.

-On the way, Dennis comes across an injured Filel (The game had the character's name spelled and pronounced Filel at first, and then it was changed to Felil mid-game), who dies from a gunshot wound, but not before telling Dennis that Madigan had shot him.
-Dennis climbs a small mountain and meets up with Madigan, who orders Dennis to retrieve an explosive device made by Gary that's in the downed C-17.
-Dennis obtains the explosive and receives a communique from Madigan, instructing him to regroup.
+On the way, Dennis comes across an injured Filel, who in his last moments tells Dennis that Madigan had shot him.
+Later, Dennis receives a communique from Madigan, instructing him to regroup.
 Seconds later, a scream is heard.

-Dennis takes the elevator to Madigan's position, and he is shocked to find Roger, now hideously mutated into a superior fighting machine.
-Dennis engages Roger in a knockdown drag-out fight and emerges victorious.
-He comes across a gravely injured Madigan, who tells him that Felil was a CIA agent and the only person who was supposed to come back alive.
+Dennis takes the elevator to Madigan's position, and defeats a hideously mutated Roger.
+Dennis comes across a gravely injured Madigan, who tells him that Felil was a CIA agent and the only person who was supposed to come back alive.
 Madigan reveals that he knew about the bacteria the entire time, and was given a secret objective by the government to destroy it.
 Other factions in the government, such as the CIA, ordered Felil to preserve the bacteria.
 Madigan takes on the suicidal task of delivering the explosive to the coolant reactor, but not before leaving Dennis the new leader of Team Red Light.

 Meanwhile, back in Building B, Gary tells Cindy that he was there when Andrew had died, mentioning that "The fighting was so fierce that Dennis couldn't even bring back his body."
 Cindy confesses that when Dennis had informed her, she said things to Dennis she later came to regret.
 However, each time she had seen Dennis, she could not bring herself to apologize.
 Cindy and Gary agree that they are relying on Dennis to help them come out alive, and resolve to support him.